PrairieTrailDave/SmallBusinessCheckbookWithInvoicing/README.md

-# Business Checking
+# Small Business Checking with invoicing and tax reports
-A Business Checkbook application with user interface, prints checks, and manages invoices using an Excel database.
+A Business Checkbook application with user interface, prints checks, manages invoices and produces 1120 and 1099 reports using an Excel database.

 This is a quick and dirty checkbook program that I wrote to replace my old QuickBooks program.
 I was tired of QuickBooks constantly telling me to upgrade and I didn't want to pay for the latest version.
 No, I'm not buying the online version either.
 This is NOT AN ACCOUNTING PACKAGE.
 It is a checkbook program.
 This is useful only for CASH ONLY business.

-When I looked at the C# checkbook programs here, most lacked a user interface and weren't attractive to me.
+This program is NOT a multi-user program.
+It is a single user program.

 This program uses an Excel .XLSX file as the database.
 That offers several benefits:
 1. The user can write their own reports in Excel or in Power BI